pcafrica/advanced_programming_2023-2024/exercises/09/09-py_intro.md

 # Exercise 2: functions, comprehension

-1. Create a function `website()` that grabs the website domain from a url string.
+1. Create a function `website()` that grabs the website domain from a URL string.
 For example, if your function is passed `"www.google.com"`, it should return `"google"`.

 2. Create a function `divisible(a, b)` that accepts two integers (`a` and `b`) and returns `True` if `a` is divisble by `b` without a remainder.
 For example, `divisible(10, 3)` should return `False`, while `divisible(6, 3)` should return `True`.

-3. Use list comprehension to square every number in the following list of numbers: `l = [1, 2, 3, 4, 5, 6, 7, 8, 9]`.
+3. Use list comprehension to square every number in the following list of numbers:
+   `l = [1, 2, 3, 4, 5, 6, 7, 8, 9]`.

 4. For the following list of names, write a list comprehension that creates a list of *only* words that start with a capital letter. **Hint**: `str.isupper()`.
    ```python